storacha/specs/w3-account.md

 ## Claim Access

-When user is [authorizing][authorization] new agent, service MAY include all the valid _(not yet expired or revoked)_ delegations with an authorization proof, which will give agent access to all of the capabilities across all the spaces.
+When user is [authorizing][authorization] a new agent, the service MAY include all the valid, _(not yet expired or revoked)_ delegations with an authorization proof, that grant the agent access to all capabilities across all of the spaces.

-However user may also add new delegations on one device and expect to have access to them on another device without having having to go through another email [authorization][] flow.
-To address this service MUST provide `access/claim` capability, which agent MAY invoke to collect (new) delegations for the account
+However a user may also add new delegations on one device and expect to have access to them on another device without having having to go through another email [authorization][] flow.
+To address this service MUST provide `access/claim` capability, which an agent MAY invoke to collect (new) delegations for the account

+### `access/claim`

+Issued by an agent on behalf of an account to the service as a request for all valid delegations to the account previously stored with the service via `access/delegate`.

 ```ts
 {